Supxr/qa-portfolio/API-Testing/Postman-Collection/Swagger-Petstore/GET_PET.md

 Pass

-**Notes:** Response values conform to the error response schema.
+**Notes:** Response values conform to the Error Response schema.
 Test data values appear valid for the demo environment.